Welcome to our Beginner’s Guide to Index Funds

 Then you have to study the charts and learn trend analysis!

-An index fund saves you all of this.
+An index fund saves you from all of this.
 Do your due diligence on your one chosen fund… then spend your remaining time making more money!

 Concluding Our Beginners Guide To Index Funds